paulosabayomi/ThreadsPipe-py/README.md

 **Parameters**
 *app_id*: `str` Your Threads app id which can be found on the `Use cases > Customize > Settings` page.

-*redirect_uri*: `str` The uri that the Threads API will redirect the user to after granting or rejecting the permission request, you can provide one of the redirect uri that you listed in the Redirect Callback URLs input box, the user will be redirected to this url after the action with a `code` query parameter containing authentication token which can be used to get short and long lived access tokens.
-The resulting url after redirection will look like `https://example.com/api.php?code=dnsdbcbdkvv...#_` and notice the `#_` at the end of the token which is not part of the token and should be stripped off, **Note:** The authentication token can only be used once, see `get_access_tokens` method to learn more.
+*redirect_uri*: `str` The uri that the Threads API will redirect the user to after granting or rejecting the permission request, you can provide one of the redirect uri that you listed in the Redirect Callback URLs input box, the user will be redirected to this url after the action with a `code` query parameter containing authorization token which can be used to get short and long lived access tokens.
+The resulting url after redirection will look like `https://example.com/api.php?code=dnsdbcbdkvv...#_` and notice the `#_` at the end of the token which is not part of the token and should be stripped off, **Note:** The authorization token can only be used once, see `get_access_tokens` method to learn more.

 *scope*: `str | List[str]` The scope is the Threads permissions that are enabled for the app, you can leave the value of this parameter as `all` or provide the list of comma separated string or `List` of the enabled permissions, the values should be from one of ThreadsPipe library threads-auth-scopes, which you can get by calling `ThreadsPipe.__threads_auth_scope__`, the returned dict's keys will be `basic`, `publish`, `read_replies`, `manage_replies`, `insights`.